top of page

 "Pilot"

 Martin sits for a documentary interview, recounting his meteoric rise to fame.
 Several months earlier, he arrives at Kindie-Verse, a showcase for children’s entertainers, navigating a world of talent agents, egocentric performers, and moralistic musical crusaders.
 Flashback to a year prior, Martin is partying hard, coasting on his parents' fortune.
 Frustrated by his lack of responsibility, they send him to live a modest life with his distant cousin Gabby in Los Angeles.
 Arriving with his friend Carlos, Martin wastes no time chasing his delusions of music stardom.
 They meet Rick, an opportunistic Guitar Center employee who eagerly joins Martin’s band after discovering he comes from money.
 Feeling unstoppable, Martin and Carlos celebrate by getting high on Venice Beach and consulting a psychic who seems to validate Martin’s fantasies of fame, while Gabby struggles to keep her life and finances afloat.
-The pilot ends in the documentary interview, where Martin’s arrogance is tested as the director confronts him about the scandal, leaving the audience to wonder if his meteoric rise was actual talent—or a string of carefully crafted lies
+The pilot ends back at the documentary interview, where Martin’s arrogance is tested as the director confronts him about the scandal, leaving the audience to wonder if his meteoric rise was actual talent—or a string of carefully crafted lies

 Ep.
 2